Last updated on June 29, 2026

 Rent trends in Eagle, ID

-Average rent prices in Eagle have decreased by 1% over the last month and have remained the same since last year.
+Average rent prices in Eagle have increased by 4% over the last month and have decreased by 1% since last year.

 Rent trends